balu/website/src/research/index.rst

   We show that efficient constructions of circuits for computing homomorphism polynomials for small pattern graphs can be used to solve the induced subgraph isomorphism problem for small pattern graphs.
-Using this, we show that there is a k-vertex pattern graph that has a faster detection algorithm than the one for k-clique answering an open problem from the 70s.
+Our main result is that there exists a k-vertex pattern graph that has a faster detection algorithm than the one for k-clique.
+This answers an open problem from the 70s.

 `On the complexity of hazard-free circuits <https://arxiv.org/abs/1711.01904>`_ (With Christian Ikenmeyer, Christoph Lenzen, Vladimir Lysikov, Andrey Mokhov, and Karteek Sreenivasaiah)
   A circuit is said to have a hazard if given an input where some